Technologicat/mcpyrate/README.md

 ### `step_expansion` is treating the `expands` family of macros as a single step?

-This is a natural consequence of the `expands` macros being macros, and - the `s` meaning *static*, them doing their work at macro expansion time.
+This is a natural consequence of the `expands` macros (see `mcpyrate.metatools`) being macros, and - the `s` meaning *static*, them doing their work at macro expansion time.

-For example, in the case of `expands`, when `step_expansion` takes one step, by telling the expander to visit the tree once, the expander will (eventually) find the `expands` invocation.
+For example, in the case of `expands`, when `step_expansion` (see `mcpyrate.debug`) takes one step, by telling the expander to visit the tree once, the expander will (eventually) find the `expands` invocation.
 So it will invoke that macro.

 The `expands` macro, by definition, expands whatever is inside the invocation until no macros remain there.
 So by the time `step_expansion` gets control back, all macro invocations within the `expands` are gone.